safiabout/safiabout/README.md

 ### 👯 Collaboration
 I’m looking to collaborate on projects involving backend technologies, APIs, databases, and distributed systems!

+### ⚡ Fun Fact
+When I’m not coding, I enjoy playing story-driven games like Persona 3 Reload 🎮
 ---

 ### 💻 Things I code with